Home, I'm Darling: Australian productions

 The play made its Australian premiere at the Melbourne Theatre Company from 20 January to 29 February 2020 at the Southbank Theatre, The Summer, directed by Sarah Goodes and starring Nikki Shiels as Judy.

 A production at the Sydney Theatre Company opened at the Drama Theatre at the Sydney Opera House in from 6 April to 15 May 2021, directed by Jessica Arthur and starring Andrea Demetriades as Judy.
 It was originally due to open in April 2020, however due to the COVID-19 pandemic the production was postponed.

-UK Northern Tour 2021
+UK Northern tour 2021

-The play made its regional debut in the UK in a production directed by Liz Stevenson, in a co-production between The Stephen Joseph Theatre in Scarborough, The Octagon in Bolton and Theatre by the Lake in Keswick.
+The play made its regional debut in the UK in 2021.
+The production was directed by Liz Stevenson, in a co-production between the Stephen Joseph Theatre in Scarborough, the Octagon in Bolton and Theatre by the Lake in Keswick.
 The production was in the round, the first time the play had been performed in this configuration.